Followers

 Fort St. Johns

-Montgomery decided to make another go at Fort St. Johns, but this attack fared no better.
-In a comedy of errors, the two pincers of the American assault stumbled into each other in the dark and soggy woods.
-Each thought they had encountered the British and both forces fled.
-A blazing mad Montgomery was able to stop the flight and redirect them at the fort.
+Montgomery decided to make another attempt at Fort St. Johns, but this attack was no more successful.
+In a series of errors, the two pincers of the American assault collided in the dark, muddy woods.
+Each thought they had encountered the British, and both forces fled.
+A furious Montgomery was able to stop the retreat and redirect them toward the fort.

-His men advanced under withering British grapeshot fire and the assault on the British breastworks was driven back.
+His men advanced under withering British grapeshot fire, and the assault on the British breastworks was driven back.
 Montgomery planned another attack on the fort.
-But half the New England troops fled.
+However, half the New England troops fled.
 Montgomery, believing his force could no longer take the fort, retreated to Île aux Noix.
-When Schuyler’s illness forced him to return to Fort Ticonderoga, command of the late-to-start and ill-equipped operation was now his.
+When Schuyler’s illness forced him to return to Fort Ticonderoga, command of the late-start and ill-equipped operation was now his.

 On September 16, Montgomery launched another expedition against the British fort.
-This time he had 1,400 men plus a naval component consisting of two small ships and ten Bateaux with 350 troops.
-The latter would counter the HMS Royal Savage.
+This time, he had 1,400 men along with a naval component consisting of two small ships and ten bateaux carrying 350 troops.
+The bateaux would counter the HMS Royal Savage.
 Montgomery arrived with the main force the following day.
 A month-long siege began, with the defenders outmanned and the attackers outgunned.
-The British garrison of 725 men was commanded by Major Charles Preston, who just three years earlier was Montgomery's superior officer in the British Army.
-After initial skirmishing, Montgomery set about to besiege the fort.
-It was slow going.
-Montgomery was everywhere at once, encouraging the building of siege lines and himself often coming under fire.
+The British garrison of 725 men was commanded by Major Charles Preston, who had been Montgomery's superior officer in the British Army just three years earlier.
+After initial skirmishing, Montgomery proceeded to besiege the fort.
+Progress was slow.
+Montgomery was everywhere at once, encouraging the building of siege lines and often coming under fire himself.

 Fort St. John

-On 22 September, the fiery general was inspecting the breastworks when a cannon shot from the fort flew by, tearing his coattails and sending him tumbling off.
-By luck and dexterity, Montgomery managed to land on his feet.
-His men were watching and all were impressed by his Sang Froid.
+On September 22, the fiery general was inspecting the breastworks when a cannon shot from the fort flew by, tearing his coattails and causing him to tumble down.
+By luck and skill, Montgomery managed to land on his feet.
+His men watched and were all impressed by his Sang Froid.
 Their commander was a man of steel nerves.
-However, by early October, they had still not closed the ring on the fort, despite moving in more guns.
-A battery did sink HMS Royal Savage but Montgomery’s forces were still outgunned in most places.
+However, by early October, they still had not closed the ring on the fort, despite bringing in more guns.
+One battery did sink HMS Royal Savage, but Montgomery’s forces remained outgunned in most areas.

-In mid-October, James Livingston, who was a relative of Janet Montgomery recommended Montgomery try attacking nearby Fort Chambly, a weaker post than St. John.
-He agreed and launched a night attack ten miles down the river and in two days the fort surrendered 83 men and tons of invaluable powder.
-But the biggest prize was the colors of the 7th Royal Fusiliers, which he shipped off to the bedridden Schuyler – the first British battle flag to fall into American hands.
+In mid-October, James Livingston, a relative of Janet Montgomery, recommended that Montgomery attempt to attack nearby Fort Chambly, which was a weaker post than St. John.
+He agreed and launched a night assault ten miles down the river.
+In two days, the fort surrendered 83 men and a large amount of valuable powder.
+However, the most significant prize was the colors of the 7th Royal Fusiliers, which he sent to the bedridden Schuyler – marking the first time a British battle flag fell into American hands.

 The King's Colors of the 7th Royal Fusiliers

-This raised morale and Montgomery was able to get his men to tighten the works around Fort St. John.
-They were also able to repulse a relief force sent from Montreal by General Guy Carleton, the British commander in Canada.
-By 1 November, the new batteries placed north of the fort completed the ring.
-They began a bombardment that smashed walls and buildings, harming few but eroding the morale of the defenders.
-As darkness descended on the combatants, Montgomery directed a cease-fire and sent in a flag of truce.
-During the night, the Americans intercepted a dispatch from Carleton ordering Major Preston to continue his defense.
-The next day the fort surrendered with full military honors and its garrison marched off to imprisonment.
-One wonders what would have transpired if the message got through.
+This boosted morale, and Montgomery was able to get his men to reinforce the defenses around Fort St. John.
+They also managed to repel a relief force sent from Montreal by General Guy Carleton, the British commander in Canada.
+By November 1st, the new batteries positioned north of the fort completed the encirclement.
+They launched a bombardment that shattered walls and buildings, causing little damage but significantly lowering the defenders' morale.
+As night fell on the battlefield, Montgomery ordered a cease-fire and sent a flag of truce.
+During the night, the Americans intercepted a dispatch from Carleton instructing Major Preston to continue his defense.
+The following day, the fort surrendered with full military honors, and its garrison marched off to imprisonment.
+One can't help but wonder what might have happened if the message had gone through.

 Montreal

-Montgomery’s first big prize was now within his grasp.
-But the elements and the ground provided the British a capable ally.
-His men trudged over rugged terrain covered with ice and snow.
-An early winter storm made the going even tougher.
-He urged his men on, Carleton and his army were almost in the bag.
-When he learned of a British plan to slip away, he sent a detachment to Sorrel.
+Montgomery’s first major victory was now within his reach.
+But the weather and the terrain proved to be tough allies for the British.
+His men trudged across rugged ground covered with ice and snow.
+An early winter storm made progress even harder.
+He encouraged his men forward, knowing Carleton and his army were nearly cornered.
+When he learned of a British attempt to escape, he sent a detachment to Sorrel.
 After brief fighting, the British withdrew.
-Smoke spiraling from the chimneys on Montreal greeted Montgomery’s men as they closed on the city.
-A surrender demand failed, however, and while negotiations dragged on, Carleton was able to slip down the St. Lawrence River to the safety of Quebec.
-On 13 November, Montgomery’s weary men entered a city bereft of defenders - a pyrrhic victory.
+Smoke rising from Montreal's chimneys welcomed Montgomery’s troops as they approached the city.
+A surrender demand failed, however, and as negotiations dragged on, Carleton managed to slip down the St. Lawrence River to the safety of Quebec.
+On November 13, Montgomery’s exhausted men entered a city without defenders - a Pyrrhic victory.

 Guy Carleton

-Back in Montreal, Montgomery insisted the captured British prisoners be treated kindly.
-After all, many were not long before his comrades in arms.
-But some of his own officers were disgruntled by this.
-Montgomery was dismayed at another show of indiscipline and only remonstrances from the commander-in-chief prevented his resignation.
+Back in Montreal, Montgomery insisted that the captured British prisoners be treated kindly.
+After all, many of them were not long before his comrades in arms.
+However, some of his own officers were unhappy with this.
+Montgomery was disappointed by another act of indiscipline, and only protests from the commander-in-chief prevented him from resigning.

 Quebec

-Determined to conclude the campaign, Montgomery sailed to Quebec City on 28 November with 300 of his best men.
-Four days later he joined forces with Benedict Arnold's surviving men at Pointe aux Trembles, just upriver from Quebec.
-Montgomery assumed command of both forces and his first act was to provide needed clothing and supplies to the worn-out “rabble in arms” that marched through the Maine wilderness.
-But winter was closing its arms around Canada and he had to move quickly.
-The following day his combined force moved down river and surrounded Quebec.
-On 7 December he sent a letter with an ultimatum but it was burned by Carleton.
-Then Montgomery tried to woo the Canadians to the cause, but his envoy was arrested.
-Desperate to appeal to Les Habitants (the locals), he had his proclamation fired over the city wall with bows and arrows.
-But they remained loyal to their new masters.
+Determined to finish the campaign, Montgomery sailed to Quebec City on November 28 with 300 of his best men.
+Four days later, he joined forces with Benedict Arnold's remaining men at Pointe aux Trembles, just upriver from Quebec.
+Montgomery took command of both groups, and his first action was to deliver much-needed clothing and supplies to the exhausted “rabble in arms” marching through the Maine wilderness.
+But winter was tightening its grip on Canada, forcing him to act swiftly.
+The next day, his combined force moved downstream and encircled Quebec.
+On December 7, he sent a letter with an ultimatum, but it was burned by Carleton.
+Montgomery then tried to win the Canadians over to the cause, but his envoy was arrested.
+Desperate to reach Les Habitants (the locals), he had his proclamation shot over the city wall with bows and arrows.
+However, they stayed loyal to their new rulers.

 Quebec City was the Key to Canada

-Now Montgomery had to do the dirty work of a siege.
-Several mortars began shelling the city but their shells caused little damage.
-Undaunted, Montgomery moved another battery onto the Plains of Abraham, the site of the battle that sealed the city's fate in the French and Indian War.
-The guns were closer to the walls but were also exposed.
-Still, by 15 December, Montgomery had his batteries in position.
-Anxious for closure, he once more asked for Carleton’s surrender.
+Now Montgomery had to do the tough work of a siege.
+Several mortars began shelling the city, but their shells caused little damage.
+Undeterred, Montgomery moved another battery onto the Plains of Abraham, the site of the battle that decided the city's fate in the French and Indian War.
+The guns were closer to the walls but also more exposed.
+Still, by December 15, Montgomery had his batteries in position.
+Anxious for a resolution, he once again asked for Carleton’s surrender.
 When Carleton refused, Montgomery’s batteries opened fire.
 The guns failed to make an impact and were immediately threatened by effective British counter-battery fire.
 He was forced to order them back.

 Quebec City and Environs

-With supplies dwindling, morale weakening, and winter upon them, Montgomery had no choice but to storm the city.
-He decided to assault the Lower Town district (Saint-Roch), on the bank of the Saint Lawrence while Arnold would storm the powerful Cape Diamond Bastion.
-He planned the attack during a stormy night, hoping it would cloak their attack from British eyes.
-An attack planned for 27 December was scrubbed when the weather cleared.
-He was forced to revise his plans when someone deserted to the British and exposed his plans.
+With supplies running low, morale weakening, and winter approaching, Montgomery had no choice but to storm the city.
+He decided to attack the Lower Town district (Saint-Roch) on the bank of the Saint Lawrence while Arnold would assault the powerful Cape Diamond Bastion.
+He planned the attack during a stormy night, hoping the weather would conceal their movement from the British.
+An attack scheduled for December 27 was canceled when the weather cleared.
+He was forced to revise his plans after someone defected to the British and revealed his strategies.

 Montgomery's situation required